fanfank/Hyperfill/README.md

 11. All set.

 ###Usage
+1. Strongly recommend you directly refer to the Demo Video (even though it's a v1.0) first.
+Else move forward.
-1. After installation, just register a local account(length of username <= 3) or a web account(length of username > 3),
+2. After installation, just register a local account(length of username <= 3) or a web account(length of username > 3),
 fill all three rows, and be aware that if your don't finish 7~10 in *Installation* above, you can't register or use a web account.
-2. Login with your account.
+3. Login with your account.
 Open a new tab ( __old tabs must be refreshed to load the extension__ ), fill in any forms, then click the extionsion icon, and click *保存当前表单* to save.
-3. You can click *清除保存内容* to clean what you have saved on the current page.
+4. You can click *清除保存内容* to clean what you have saved on the current page.
-4. When you shut the broweser, your account will automatically logoff.
+5. When you shut the broweser, your account will automatically logoff.
-5. More functions I don't write in detailed, if you are interested, contact my email.
+6. More functions I don't write in detailed, if you are interested, contact my email.

 ###TODO
 > 1. Find a way to reduce code redundancy